About Old Tipster

 From relationships to routines, we offer guidance rooted in life experience—not trends.
 It’s the kind of advice your grandfather gave you, your aunt still swears by, and your future self will thank you for.

-Some Advice Never Goes Out of Style
+Some Advice Never Goes Out Of Style

 We’re on a mission to preserve, modernize, and celebrate practical knowledge that stands the test of time.
-Old Tipster is where the classic meets the current, offering advice that’s as useful today as it was fifty years ago.

 Who’s Behind the Curtain?